 December should usher in the beginning of our coldest time of the year and we should see the end of it by the first week or two of March.
-Sometimes we are blessed with mild winters, they are calling for one this year.
-However, as I am writing this I am looking at a forecast well below freezing on November 13th and 14th.
+Sometimes we are blessed with mild winters, like last year.
+NOAA’s long range climate prediction for us this winter shows an above normal chance of a milder drier winter.
+At the time of this writing, Accuweather is showing above normal temperatures into the middle of December.
+But, the hard freeze we had in the first part of November may have already done serious damage to some of your more tender plants.
 During mild winters we can get lucky and get many plants to survive that would normally freeze without protection.
 Plants such as begonias, vinca, impatiens, alyssum, petunias, tropical hibiscus, and crotons are some plants that can make it through mild winters with little or no protection.
 Keep in mind that plants close to the south side of your house will stay much warmer because of radiant heat and the absence of the cold north wind.

 Follow these steps to help your plants survive freezing temperatures.